-The weekly rotary rig count increased by 7 in the US and by 15 in Canada, said Baker Hughes.
+The weekly rotary rig count increased by 21 in Canada and by 3 in the US and its waters, said Baker Hughes.

 This week there were 604 rotary rigs working in the US and its waters and 212 working in Canada.
 A year ago, the numbers were 378 and 172, respectively.

 Of the rigs working in the US and its waters this week, 491 were drilling for oil and 113 were drilling for gas.
 There were 584 rigs on land, 2 in inland waters, and 18 offshore.
 In Canada, 134 rigs were drilling for oil, up 13 from last week.
 Rigs drilling for gas in Canada increased by 8 to reach 78.